-Taking hydrocodone (even according to prescription) can cause undesirable side effects such as confusion, constipation, sleepiness, nausea and vomiting and dizziness.
-Taking the drug regularly will cause tolerance, which means that a person will have to take more and more to get the same effects.
-This risks overdose.
+Taking hydrocodone (even according to prescription) can cause undesirable side effects such as confusion, constipation, sleepiness, nausea, vomiting, and dizziness.
+Regular use of hydrocodone will lead to tolerance, which means that a person will have to take more and more of this drug to get the same effects.
+Ultimately, overdose death becomes a serious risk.

-Abuse is any use of a hydrocodone drug that is not prescribed by a doctor.
+Any use of any hydrocodone drug that is not prescribed by a doctor is considered abuse.
 If you take a hydrocodone-containing medication more often than prescribed, in larger doses than prescribed, in any way other than prescribed (such as chewing pills instead of swallowing them) or without a prescription, this is abuse.
-1

-The following symptoms indicate a problem in drug use.
-If many of the following symptoms are present, there might be a problem with drug abuse.
+If many of the following symptoms are present, there might be a problem with opioid use:

 - Frequently requesting medication refills